Quadratic growth of geodesics on the two-sphere

-If the metric has a simple closed geodesic with inverse rotation number different from $1$, a result of Angenent \cite{MR2179729}, or alternatively the result of Hryniewicz-Momin-Salom\~ao \cite{UHAM}, shows that in this case the growth rate is at least quadratic.
-More generally, it is proved in \cite{UHAM} that if a Reeb flow on the tight $S^3$ has a pair of periodic orbits forming a Hopf link whose transverse rotation numbers are not inverse to each other, then the growth rate is also at least quadratic.
-When $g$ is a Finsler metric, $P^t(g)$ is defined just as before.
-In this paper we will show that:
+More generally, it is proved in \cite{UHAM} that if a Reeb flow on the tight $S^3$ has a pair of periodic orbits forming a Hopf link whose transverse rotation numbers are not inverse to each other, then the growth rate of geometrically distinct periodic orbits with respect to their periods is also at least quadratic.